 3. Register with the organization and apply

-Have a solid hour set aside to carefully enter the details of your application.
 Many nonprofits won’t begin reviewing the application until all the required documents have been submitted.
 Make sure to set enough time aside to thoroughly complete your application.

 4. Follow up with the agency to ask about your status